 the situation is a bit of a mixed bag for Android users

 The last good deed on the list is enabling lost smartphone tracking.
 Apple's "Find my iPhone" or "Find my iPad" apps do exactly what their names imply, and similar functionality can be had on both Android and Windows Phone devices.
-Android users will have to find an app like Locate my Droid to do the tracking, but Windows Phone users simply have to log into their account on Microsoft's website and follow these instructions.
+Google provides the Android Device Manager to locate, lock, and erase Android phones, while Windows Phone users simply have to log into their account on Microsoft's website and follow these instructions.

 Social media privacy settings